 Since 1996, Catwork has been a private independent sanctuary for cats who need and deserve to be cared for but who, for various reasons, have not been able to be rehomed as pets in a normal domestic home.
 Without planning it, we became focused on helping cats which have the FIV virus and also those with the FeLV virus (Leukaemia).

-Catwork is run by Barbara and Bob Hunt.
+Catwork is run by Barbara Hunt (with help from her husband, Bob).
 It is situated in the fairly large garden at our home in Somerset (UK).

 Catwork started as an extension of Barbara's natural love of cats, and her not being prepared to sit back and do nothing when she heard of a cat needing help.